-Dear Ms. Furlong:
+Dear Mr. Colucci:

-We are pleased to present the draft Environmental Study Report for the Urban Centre Wastewater Servicing Schedule 'C' Municipal Class Environmental Assessment (EA).
+We are pleased to attach one (1) hard copy and one (1) PDF copy of the final Environmental Study Report (ESR) for the Urban Centre Wastewater Servicing Schedule 'C' Municipal Class Environmental Assessment (EA).

-This report provides a review of Phases 1 through 3 of the study, including establishment and evaluation of alternative solutions, a description of the recommended alternative solution, details of public consultations, and required mitigation measures during implementation of the project.
+This report documents Phases 1 through 4 of the Class EA process, including the establishment and evaluation of alternative solutions, a description of the recommended alternative solution, details of public consultations, and required mitigation measures during implementation of the project.
 The report also discusses project implementation and provides an opinion of cost.